-This is extra funding on top of the money Newcastle, North Tyneside and Northumberland councils already spend.
+The devolution deal is extra funding on top of the money Newcastle, North Tyneside and Northumberland councils already spend.
 The deal means more decisions will be taken locally rather than by central government.